See also: cholesterol, blood pressure, diabetes, smoking, weight loss

 Angel’s Mist Heart Inhalant Remedy Blend

-This medical system uses infinitesimal doses of natural substances to stimulate a person's immune system and body's natural defenses.
+This medical system uses infinitesimal doses of natural substances to stimulate a person’s immune system and body’s natural defenses.
 Homeopathic remedies are named for the plant or animal ingredients they are made from.
-Homeopathy not only offers relief from temporary disorders but, can provide long term healing of a person due to its individual and "wholistic" approach.
-This often leads to a complete recovery from the dis-ease, as well as, providing an improved understanding of the patient's situation.
-This type of healing makes it easier and possible to avoid recurrence or relapses in the future and homeopathy stimulates the body's natural defense system by reestablishing normal immune system and cell functioning.
+Homeopathy not only offers relief from temporary disorders but, can provide long term healing of a person due to its individual and “holistic” approach.
+This type of healing makes it easier and possible to avoid recurrence or relapses in the future and homeopathy stimulates the body’s natural defense system by reestablishing normal immune system and cell functioning.

 As an Adjunct Therapy: